laurentmackay/laurentmackay.github.io/cv/index.md

 #### (B) Published Conference Proceedings:
 1. L MacKay, A Sherman, SS Stojilkovic and A Khadra.
 Deciphering the Kinetic and Gating Properties of Purinergic P2X7 Receptor Channels.
-Athens Journal of Natural & Formal Sciences, Proceedings of the 1 st Annual International Conference on Physics & Chemistry, Athens, Greece, 43– 55, 2014.
+Athens Journal of Natural & Formal Sciences, Proceedings of the 1st Annual International Conference on Physics & Chemistry, Athens, Greece, 43– 55, 2014.